 When your case resolves, the at-fault party will send your attorney’s office a check for the amount they owe.
 Then, your attorney will pay us back for your pre-settlement funding, take out their fees, and send the rest to you.

 While attorneys don’t typically handle the funding itself, they do oversee the repayment process.
-This allows you and your family to focus on recovering from the harm you have suffered.
+This allows you and your family to focus on recovering from the harm you have suffered and ultimately achieve peace of mind.

 Can a Surviving Spouse or Children Apply for Pre-Settlement Legal Funding?